 I was sat on a couch in Strasbourg reading essays by Teju Cole, the volume Known And Strange Things published quite recently by Faber and Faber.
-It was night and I was alone, glancing up occasionally, as I often do when in my partner’s flat, to stare at the city’s famous cathedral lit up at night. … Continue reading Phantom Coincidence in W.G.
+It was night and I was alone, glancing up occasionally, as I often do when in my partner’s flat, to stare at the city’s famous cathedral lit up at night.
+I was at the point of the book when Cole … Continue reading Phantom Coincidence in W.G.
 Sebald’s “Remembered Triptych…”

 So much has been written about W.G.
 Sebald and the use of photographs in his novels that it seems almost fruitless to write further around the subject.
 With it being one of the defining features of his work, and with a rapidly increasing library of volumes and handbooks exploring the writer’s legacy, I struggled to initially frame the subject I want to write about here: … Continue reading Chasing The Ghost – Excavating Sebald’s Portraits

 This paper was delivered at the Resonant Edge Hauntology Symposium on the 15/06/2017.
 Full interviews with Grant Gee and James Leyland Kirby will be published later this summer.
 My talk today is about two specific forms: the writing of W.G.
 Sebald and the musical work of The Caretaker.
-My aim is to show the links … Continue reading Memory and Disintegration in the work of W.G.
+My aim is to show the links between the two, with reference to ideas of Hauntology but … Continue reading Memory and Disintegration in the work of W.G.
 Sebald and The Caretaker

 Above is the trailer for the next short film, Heavy Water.
 This is to be the longest film this year and the most ambitious in terms of scope in spite of future projects containing narratives and actors.
 Heavy Water ‘s difficulty is the connection of its two main themes represented by adjacent places on the Suffolk coast; the strange, liminal landscape surrounding Sizewell nuclear power … Continue reading Trailer – Heavy Water.

 Debris degrades and degradation can be measured but can art be this measurement?
-Orford Ness in Suffolk, a former atomic weapons mechanism research and testing facility, doesn’t ask these questions but the place has attracted such a huge number of artists to its shores that the question of creativity and its role as a reaction … Continue reading Responses: Blind Landings (2013) – Jane And Louise Wilson.
+Orford Ness in Suffolk, a former atomic weapons mechanism research and testing facility, doesn’t ask these questions but the place has attracted such a huge number of artists to its shores that the question of creativity and its role as a reaction to such politically doused spaces cannot help but be evoked. … Continue reading Responses: Blind Landings (2013) – Jane And Louise Wilson.

 There are a number of reception possibilities attainable when watching Grant Gee’s 2011 essay film, Patience (After Sebald).
 Any film based on a book or around an author is always going to separate its viewers into two groups; those who have read the original source material and those who have not.
-While the latter will … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
+While the latter will be seeking to latch onto the their initial experience of … Continue reading Patience (Grant Gee) and The Rings of Saturn (W.G.
 Sebald) – Capturing Perception.